Leonid Kravchuk: Downfall

 Leonid Kuchma (pictured here in 1995) defeated Kravchuk in the 1994 Ukrainian presidential election.
 He previously served as Kravchuk's prime minister.

 Independent trade unions of coal miners in the eastern Donbas region began striking on 2 September 1992, in protest of Kravchuk's refusal to guarantee that they would be granted workers' benefits and compensation.
 These strikes were joined by transport workers in February 1993.

 In a bid to stem the strikes, Kravchuk dissolved the Verkhovna Rada on 17 June 1993 and called snap parliamentary and presidential elections for the next year.
 While observers had expected low turnout and apathy, 75% of Ukrainians turned up to vote.
-The result demonstrated an emerging ideological clash between eastern Ukraine and Crimea, where the refounded Communist Party of Ukraine was strong, and central and western Ukraine, where the moderate national-democratic Rukh performed well.
+The result demonstrated an emerging ideological clash between eastern Ukraine and Crimea, where the refounded Communist Party of Ukraine was strong, and central and western Ukraine, where the national-democratic Rukh performed well.
 The New York Times quoted Volodymyr Lanovyi, an economist who had been fired by Kravchuk for advocating for market reforms, as saying "Although we do not have final results, it is clear that Kravchuk is the loser.
 The big turnout is a big moral blow to him."
-Kravchuk's former Prime Minister Leonid Kuchma, who had announced his candidacy in the presidential election, won 91% of the vote in his district.
+Kravchuk's former prime minister Leonid Kuchma, who had announced his candidacy in the presidential election, won 91% of the vote in his district.
 Ivan Plyushch, Chairman of the Verkhovna Rada and another rival of Kravchuk, also won his seat by a majority of votes, as did Chornovil, who was expected to again face off against Kravchuk in the presidential election.